-The Cincinnati Enquirer is owned by the Gannett Company, which is best known for their flagship newspaper USA Today.
+The Cincinnati Enquirer is owned by the Gannett Company, which is best known for its flagship newspaper USA Today.
 The paper is funded through a subscription and advertising model.

 Analysis / Bias

-In review, local new is covered by journalist with minimal bias such as this: Two Cincinnati Police vice unit officers under federal investigation, prosecutor confirms.
+In review, local news is covered by journalists with minimal bias such as this: Two Cincinnati Police vice unit officers under federal investigation, prosecutor confirms.
 National news is covered with a link to USA Today.
-Editorially, the Cincinnati Enquirier endorsed Democrat Hillary Clinton for President, though in the past they have endorsed a balanced mix of left and right candidates.
-In general, the opinion page leans left with more stories favoring the left, but still balanced.
+Editorially, the Cincinnati Enquirer endorsed Democrat Hillary Clinton for President, though in the past they have endorsed a balanced mix of left and right candidates.
+In general, the opinion page leans left with more stories favoring the left but still balanced.

 In general, straight news is low biased and editorially there is a slight lean left.

 A factual search reveals the Cincinnati Enquirer has not failed a fact check.

 Overall, we rate the Cincinnati Enquirer Least Biased based on neutral news reporting and a minimal left lean editorially.
 We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
 (7/12/2016) Updated (D. Van Zandt 10/26/2020)